 Therefore, before this new heartbeat feature, we had no way to check the connection status between the servers.
 We needed an active master/slave connection check.
 And here is where replication’s heartbeat can help us.

 This feature was introduce in 5.5 as another parameter to the CHANGE MASTER TO command.
-After you enable it, the MASTER starts to send “beat” packages (of 106 bytes) to the SLAVE every X seconds where X is a value you can define.
-If the network link goes down or the latency goes up for more than the time threshold, then the SLAVE IO thread will disconnect and try to connect again.
-This means we now measure the connection time or latency, not the time without binary log events.
-We’re actively checking the communication.
+After you enable it, the MASTER starts to send “beat” packages (of 106 bytes) when it is idle (no events to send to the slave) every X seconds where X is a value you can define in seconds.

 How can I configure replication’s heartbeat?

 Is very easy to setup with negligible overhead: